Can My Imperfect Efforts Truly Be Good

 God revealed His goodness to Israel, providing for their needs and fulfilling His promises (Exodus 18:9; Deuteronomy 1:25; Joshua 21:45; 2 Samuel 7:27).
 When our intentions are good but our actions are imperfect, God recognizes and values those intentions (1 Kings 8:18-19).
 However, His goodness is conditional on our faithfulness to Him.
 If we turn away from Him, we lose His favor (Joshua 24:20).

-Human Goodness Is Briefly Defined as Pleasing God
+Human Goodness Defined as Pleasing God

 Goodness is defined by what pleases God (2 Chronicles 31:20).
 He is the ultimate judge of what is good and right, and obeying His commands leads to blessing (Deuteronomy 6:18; Deuteronomy 12:28).
 Goodness encompasses our actions, motives, and integrity (1 Chronicles 29:17).
 God rewards our loyalty and good deeds (1 Samuel 26:23) and recognizes and values even partial obedience (2 Chronicles 19:2-3).

-God Values Imperfect Human Goodness
+God Values Imperfect Efforts

 Scripture acknowledges human imperfection: “No one does good, not a single one” (Psalm 14:3; Romans 3:12).
 Doing good is associated with wisdom, seeking God, turning from evil, and pursuing peace (Psalm 14:2; Psalm 34:14).
 Honesty, generosity, mercy, and justice all reflect goodness (Proverbs 11:3; Psalm 112:9; Isaiah 1:17).
 Practical expressions of goodness include sharing with the needy (Hebrews 13:16), defending oppressed people (Isaiah 1:17), and loving our neighbor (James 2:8).

-The Role of Faith and Grace
+Goodness Requires Faith and Grace

 God does not save or accept us because of our good deeds (Romans 4:2; Ephesians 2:9).
 Salvation is a gift of grace, not a reward for good works.
 However, God empowers us who believe to do good (Ephesians 2:10; Philippians 1:6), and our lives should reflect spiritual transformation through kind and generous acts of service (Galatians 6:9-10; 1 Timothy 6:18).

-Goodness in Action
+What Goodness Looks Like in Action

 Goodness in action includes sparing an enemy (1 Samuel 24:17), protecting others (1 Samuel 25:15-16), and faithfully serving God and others (Micah 6:8; Matthew 25:23).
 Jesus Himself is the ultimate example of goodness, healing, teaching, and sacrificing for others (Mark 10:18; John 10:11; Acts 10:38).
 We are called to imitate Christ by doing good, even to those who hate us (Luke 6:27, 35).